DevEmad2001/DevEmad2001/README.md

 <h3 align="center">Founder & CEO at FLASHA | Software Engineer | .NET & Sitecore Developer | AI & Data Science Trainer</h3>

 <p align="center">
-  I build real-world software solutions that connect business needs with modern technology, spanning backend engineering, mobile applications, training, and digital product development.
+  I work at the intersection of software engineering, business needs, IT solutions, and technical training.
 </p>

 ---

 ## 🚀 About Me

-- Founder & CEO of **FLASHA**, where I work on building software products and technical solutions
+- Founder & CEO of **FLASHA**, focused on building software solutions and digital products
 - Software Engineer with experience in **.NET, Sitecore, backend systems, APIs, and databases**
-- Technical Trainer in **AI, Data Science, and software development**
+- Technical Trainer in **AI, Data Science, IT, and software development**
 - Passionate about combining **business thinking, IT solutions, and modern technologies** to create practical and scalable systems
 - Interested in **digital transformation, technical education, system design, and real-world product development**